maet3608/ml-papers/README.md

 [Recent Advances in Convolutional Neural Network Acceleration](https://arxiv.org/abs/1807.08596v1): A nice review of methods to accelerate CNN training and inference (including hardware approacjes).

+[Reducing Parameter Space for Neural Network Training](https://arxiv.org/pdf/1805.08340v2): Authors show that limiting the network weights to be on a hypersphere leads to better result for some small regression problems and is less sensitive to the initial weight initialization.

 ## Augmentation